 “The future of our school lies primarily in its own hand and in the hand of those who nurture it.
 Our effectiveness is not marked by age, size, nor wealth, but by the more fragile human qualities of imagination, creativity, integrity, enthusiasm, and hard work.”

 Incorporated in 1969 in the belief that “the basic purpose of education is to help the learner to learn, and that the method of this education is more important than the content,” The Salisbury School opened its doors at St. Alban’s Episcopal Church in the fall of 1970.
-Since then, the school proudly boasts 50 years of educational excellence and a continued legacy of graduating caring, confident students who are prepared to thrive as global citizens.
+Since then, the school proudly boasts over 50 years of educational excellence and a continued legacy of graduating caring, confident students who are prepared to thrive as global citizens.

 After two years in rented space, the school built its own building in 1972 on 18.5 acres on Hobbs Road.
 Designed by the award-winning Hardy, Holzman and Pfeiffer Associates of New York, the building layout was conceived with experiential learning as its guide.
-Fifty years of TSS lower school students share fond memories of entering through the famous student-inspired tunnel directly into the library, the well-loved heart of the building.
+Over fifty years of TSS lower school students share fond memories of entering through the famous student-inspired tunnel directly into the library, the well-loved heart of the building.